menu

 Overview

 Port Hope is a tiny village located in the state of Michigan.
 With a population of 280 people and just one neighborhood, Port Hope is the 625th largest community in Michigan.
-Port Hope has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Port Hope has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce